Movies & TV

 Peter Breck from Shock Corridor (d.
 Samuel Fuller, 1963)

-A lot of filmmaking prior to the mid-60s focused on dishonest portrayals of coupling and family - everyone was so damn happy it was total horseshit.
+A lot of filmmaking prior to the mid-60s focused on dishonest portrayals of coupling and family - the relationships were so saccharine that it was the definition of cringe.
 By the early 60s, the Paramount Decree had been in place long enough that indie filmmakers were producing works that could be taken seriously.
 Fuller had some very impressive films and he was a Tarantino decades earlier.

 Gustaf Grundgens from M (d.
 Fritz Lang, 1931)

 I love that this film was conscientious enough to take the violation of children seriously.
 Hollywood is so wrapped up in its Pizzagate ways (and always has been) that their producers find it hypocritical to do narratives about the protection of children.
-In fact, this might be the greatest piece of evidence for the legitimacy of the Pizzagate conspiracy theory... that and Harvey Weinstein.
+In fact, this might be the greatest piece of evidence for the legitimacy of the Pizzagate conspiracy theory.

 Francoise Arnoul from Les Amants du Tage (d.
 Henri Verneuil, 1955)